 Creative automation tools free creatives from the burdens of marketing personalization

 Creative automation tools are designed to liberate the creatives from having to hand-generate the countless, nearly identical variations of each asset necessary to fuel personalization.
-Digital and video templating tools, like Bynder's Digital Brand Templates and Studio, allow marketers to become self-reliant, quickly create the online, brand-consistent content they need, and achieve faster time-to-market.
+Digital and video templating tools, like Bynder's Studio, allow marketers to become self-reliant, quickly create the online, brand-consistent content they need, and achieve faster time-to-market.

 Here's a glimpse of what you can do with Studio: